Hazur Sahib Nanded–Una Himachal Express

-22457 / 58 Hazur Sahib Nanded Una Himachal Express was a Superfast train belonging to Indian Railways Northern Railway zone that ran between Hazur Sahib Nanded and Una Himachal in India.
-However, the train has now been discontinued or renumbered/renamed as Hazur Sahib Nanded- Amb Andaura Express (22709 / 10).
+The 22457 / 22458 Hazur Sahib Nanded–Una Himachal Express is a superfast train belonging to Indian Railways-Northern Railway zone that runs between Hazur Sahib Nanded and Una Himachal in India.
+However, the train has now been discontinued or renumbered/renamed as Hazur Sahib Nanded- Amb Andaura Express (22709 / 22710).

 Service

 It operated as train number 22457 from Hazur Sahib Nanded to Una Himachal and as train number 22458 in the reverse direction, serving the states of Maharashtra, Madhya Pradesh, Uttar Pradesh, Delhi, Haryana, Punjab & Himachal Pradesh.
 The train covered the distance of 1878 km in 33 hours 15 mins approximately at a speed of (56.5 km/h).